 the police in an emergency.

-In the rare situations that the concerns are about the lead child protection person, it is
+In the rare situations that the concerns are about the Designated Safeguarding Lead, it is

 important to refer to the deputy person.
 This may not be appropriate, in which case any